-To the best of Mullen Group's knowledge, no proposed director of Mullen Group, or shareholder holding a sufficient number of securities of Mullen Group to affect materially the control of Mullen Group, has been subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority or any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable investor in making an investment decision.
+To the best of Mullen Group's knowledge, no proposed director of Mullen Group, or shareholder holding a sufficient number of securities of Mullen Group to affect materially the control of Mullen Group, has been subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority or any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.

-No proposed director or any personal holding companies of a proposed director of Mullen Group have been subject to (i) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority; or (ii) any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.
+To the best of Mullen Group's knowledge no proposed director or any personal holding companies of a proposed director of Mullen Group have been subject to (i) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority; or (ii) any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.

-National Instrument 58-101-Disclosure of Corporate Governance Practices ("NI 58-101") requires reporting issuers to disclose their corporate governance practices with reference to a series of guidelines for effective corporate governance (the "Guidelines") set forth in National Policy 58-201-Corporate Governance Guidelines.
+National Instrument 58-101-Disclosure of Corporate Governance Practices ("NI 58-101") requires reporting issuers to disclose their corporate governance practices with reference to a series of guidelines for effective corporate governance (the "Guidelines") set forth in National Policy 58-201 - Corporate Governance Guidelines.
 To assist shareholders in understanding our approach to governance it is important to understand our structure.

-Our Board is responsible for the management of Mullen Group's business and affairs, with its primary responsibility to foster the long term success of Mullen Group consistent with its fiduciary responsibility to the Corporation and to the shareholders to maximize shareholder value.
+Our Board is responsible for the management of Mullen Group's business and affairs, with its primary responsibility to foster the long term success of Mullen Group consistent with its fiduciary responsibility to the Corporation to maximize value.
 We operate a decentralized business model that is non-hierarchical in nature.
 The business is operated through a network of wholly-owned companies and limited partnerships (the "Business Units"), which are divided into two distinct operating segments for reporting purposes - Trucking/Logistics and Oilfield Services.
 The segments are differentiated by the type of service provided, equipment requirements and customer needs.